 Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

-Note: This guide uses the Calendly AI Receptionist as the example, but the ElevenLabs deployment process is identical regardless of which AI agent you purchased.
-Whether your agent handles appointment booking, lead qualification, product inquiries, or anything else — the steps for connecting it to ElevenLabs are exactly the same.
+Note: This guide uses the Calendly AI Receptionist as the example, but the ElevenLabs (Voice) deployment process is identical regardless of which AI agent you purchased.
+Whether your agent handles appointment booking, lead qualification, product inquiries, or anything else, the steps for connecting it to ElevenLabs are exactly the same.
 Your agent’s tools and knowledge are configured in Second Brain OS; ElevenLabs is just the voice interface your callers speak through.

 What You’ll Need

-• An ElevenLabs account (elevenlabs.io — $5/mo starter plan)
+• An ElevenLabs account (elevenlabs.io, $5/mo starter plan)

 • Your Second Brain OS account and API key